OpenPrinting/cups-filters/README.md

 generating PostScript level 1.
 So its support is only experimental and distributions should not choose it as default.

+Poppler does not explicitly support turning colored PDF files into grayscale PostScript, that's why grayscale/monochrome printing could result in color output.
+Use alternative backends, such as Ghostscript or MuPDF, if this is the case with your printer.

 The selection is done by the "pdftops-renderer" option, setting it to "gs", "pdftops", "pdftocairo", "acroread", "mupdf", or "hybrid":